Outlander Season 8 Episode 2 Review: Frank Is the Best Thing in “Prophecies”

 As a result, the episode feels more coherent than it first appears.
 On the surface, “Prophecies” looks crowded.
 It has a shocking death, a mystery, a baby, a militia problem, a suspicious outsider, and another emotional blow for Jamie and Claire.
 However, those threads all point back to the same question: what happens when people begin living according to the future they think is coming?

-Why “Prophecies” works
+Why “Prophecies” Works

-In other words, “Prophecies” is really about pressure.
 Not loud pressure.
 Internal pressure.
 Emotional pressure.
 Spiritual pressure.
 The future starts leaning on the present, and each character reacts in a different way.

 The clearest example is Amy’s death.
 Yes, the bear attack is insane.
 It is so sudden and so brutal that it almost feels like Outlander parodying itself.
 Amy gets a brief moment of happiness, and then the show sends in a bear.
 That is cruel in a very specific Outlander way.